open-telemetry/opentelemetry.io/content/en/blog/2024/elastic-contributes-continuous-profiling-agent.md

 ## Contribution of comprehensive profiling abilities

 The continuous profiling agent, that Elastic is donating, is [based on eBPF](https://ebpf.io/) and by that a whole system, always-on solution that observes code and third-party libraries, kernel operations, and other code you don't own.
 It eliminates the need for code instrumentation (run-time/bytecode), recompilation, or service restarts with low overhead, low CPU (~1%), and memory usage in production environments.

-The Elastic profiling agent facilitates identifying non-optimal code paths, uncovering "unknown unknowns", and provides comprehensive visibility into the runtime behavior of all applications.
-Elastic’s continuous profiling agent provides support for a wide range of runtimes and languages, such as:
+The donated profiling agent facilitates identifying non-optimal code paths, uncovering "unknown unknowns", and provides comprehensive visibility into the runtime behavior of all applications.
+The continuous profiling agent provides support for a wide range of runtimes and languages, such as:

 - C/C++
 - Rust